alexhiggins732/IdentityServer8/README.md

 View the [CHANGELOG](docs/CHANGELOG.md) for the latest changes.

-## About IdentityServer8
+## About IdentityServer
 [<img align="right" width="100px" src="https://dotnetfoundation.org/img/logo_big.svg" />](https://dotnetfoundation.org/projects?searchquery=IdentityServer&type=project)

 IdentityServer is a free, open source [OpenID Connect](http://openid.net/connect/) and [OAuth 2.0](https://tools.ietf.org/html/rfc6749) framework for ASP.NET Core.
-Founded and maintained by [Dominick Baier](https://twitter.com/leastprivilege) and [Brock Allen](https://twitter.com/brocklallen), IdentityServer8 incorporates all the protocol implementations and extensibility points needed to integrate token-based authentication, single-sign-on and API access control in your applications.
+Founded and maintained by [Dominick Baier](https://twitter.com/leastprivilege) and [Brock Allen](https://twitter.com/brocklallen), IdentityServer incorporates all the protocol implementations and extensibility points needed to integrate token-based authentication, single-sign-on and API access control in your applications.
-IdentityServer8 is officially [certified](https://openid.net/certification/) by the [OpenID Foundation](https://openid.net) and thus spec-compliant and interoperable.
+IdentityServer is officially [certified](https://openid.net/certification/) by the [OpenID Foundation](https://openid.net) and thus spec-compliant and interoperable.
 It is part of the [.NET Foundation](https://www.dotnetfoundation.org/), and operates under their [code of conduct](https://www.dotnetfoundation.org/code-of-conduct).
 It is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) (an OSI approved license).

-For project documentation, please visit [readthedocs](https://IdentityServer8.readthedocs.io).
+For project documentation, please visit [readthedocs](https://IdentityServer.readthedocs.io).

 ## Branch structure
 Active development happens on the main branch.
 This always contains the latest version.
 Each (pre-) release is tagged with the corresponding version.
 The [aspnetcore1](https://github.com/mvput/IdentityServer/tree/aspnetcore1) and [aspnetcore2](https://github.com/mvput/IdentityServer/tree/aspnetcore2) branches contain the latest versions of the older ASP.NET Core based versions.